KainNhantumbo/toono-community-app/README.md

 # Toono Community (social content oriented platform)

-🎉 Welcome to **toono community** app repository, a social content oriented platform inspired by [DEV](dev.to) that allows developers to share their experience and grow by writing valuable content.
+🎉 Welcome to **toono community** app repository, I am so excited to have you here!

+Meet a social constructive content oriented platform inspired by [DEV](dev.to) that allows people around the globe to share their career experience and grow by writing valuable content, build their professional profiles and take part in social discussions.
+All mates are welcome to find a place within our community.

+A platform made for everyone who wants to share, contribute and learn something.

 > **Access this app live at: [https://toono-community.vercel.app](https://toono-community.vercel.app)**